What is an Aquatic Veterinarian?

 To be an aquatic veterinarian, you must earn your doctorate in veterinary medicine.
 Once you have completed your degree and your additional career training, you must follow up with continuing education each year to keep your license to practice valid.
 Each amount of continuing education needed will vary depending on your specialty.

 *It is important to note that aside from veterinary training, it is recommended to complete scuba training when wanting to pursue a career with underwater creatures.
 You may have to examine animals in their natural habitat, so a strong swimming ability is pertinent.

-Where can you work as an Aquatic Veterinarian?
+Where can you Work as an Aquatic Veterinarian?

 Aquatic veterinarians can work in private practices, but often work in zoos, aquariums, museums, marine parks, and agriculture facilities.

 Since aquatic vets can work with animals in various types of facilities and enclosures, it is important to keep in mind the variety of conditions you could work in.
-This refers to weather, location, and possibly rigorous conditions.
+This refers to the weather, location, and possibly rigorous conditions.